dorotawlodarczyk/PassiveSensors_ForestChangeDetection_RF/README.md

 # Overview of the Project

-This project involves a comprehensive workflow for acquiring, processing, and analyzing satellite imagery for land cover classification and change detection.
+This project involves a comprehensive workflow for acquiring, processing, and analyzing satellite imagery from Landsat-8 and Sentinel-2 for land cover classification and change detection.
 The process includes searching for satellite images within specific geographic boundaries, calculating various spectral indices, validating forest cover predictions, and analyzing forest cover changes over time.
 The project leverages Python and several libraries such as GeoPandas, Rasterio, and Scikit-learn, among others, to handle geospatial data, perform raster operations, and apply machine learning techniques for classification tasks.

 ### Workflow Components